DavideAlovisio13/ticketing-ci4/README.md

 ---

-**Made with ❤️ and CodeIgniter 4**
+**Made with ❤️ and CodeIgniter 4 by [Davide Alovisio](https://github.com/DavideAlovisio13)**

-For questions or support, please open an issue on GitHub or contact the maintainers.
+For questions or support, please open an issue on GitHub or contact the maintainer at [davidechatgpta@gmail.com](mailto:davidechatgpta@gmail.com).